 - Read the reviews of the Ink Business Cash and review of the Ink Business Unlimited

 - Make sure you’re under the Chase 5/24 rule before applying

 - Apply for the Ink Business Cash® Credit Card and the Ink Business Unlimited® Credit Card

 American Express® Gold Card

 Current bonus: The American Express® Gold Card is offering a welcome bonus of 60,000 Membership Rewards points after spending $4,000 in the first six months of the card membership.

 Average value: We value Amex points at 1.8 cents each — meaning the 60,000 bonus points are worth close to $1,100.
 Amex has some of the best (and most unique) airline transfer partners, like ANA, Delta, Aeroplan, Etihad and more.
 If you like luxury travel, Amex points are for you.
 You can transfer 88,000 points to ANA and book round-trip business class to Europe on a Star Alliance carrier like United or Lufthansa.

 Why it’s worth considering: This is the largest bonus we’ve ever seen for this card and still comes with a very reasonable minimum spend requirement, so it makes sense to hop on this deal now.
-It’s also one of the best cards for ongoing spend and is top of wallet for many MMS staffers, since it offers an industry-leading 4x points on dining and at U.S. supermarkets (up to $25,000 per calendar year, then 1x point).
-You’ll also enjoy a $10 a month in dining credits (towards services like Gruhub, participating Shake Shacks and more).
+It’s also one of the best cards for ongoing spend and is top of wallet for many MMS staffers, since it offers an industry-leading 4x points on restaurant purchases worldwide and at U.S. supermarkets (up to $25,000 per calendar year, then 1x point).
+You’ll also enjoy a $10 a month in dining credits (towards services like Gruhub, participating Shake Shacks and more) (up to $120 annually).
 The card has a $250 annual fee (see rates and fees).

 American Express® Gold CardAPPLY NOW